Quickstart

 }

-Returns the latest quarterly 13F snapshot for a tracked institutional manager.
+} Returns the latest quarterly 13F holdings snapshot for a single manager CIK.

 {